 Why Use Refillable K-Cups?

 When I was ten years old, my parents started Wild Card Roasters and launched the brand, Weaver’s Coffee & Tea, with John Weaver and Bryce Inouye.
-Remember, in late 2007, when the whole world collapsed?
-They worked really hard, and have weathered many storms over the last decade.
+Remember, in late 2007, when the economy went sideways?
+They made it through tough times, worked really hard, and have weathered many storms over the last decade.
 Once, when I was young, and helping at the Roastery I mentioned to my mom that k cups looked like a cool way to make coffee, and I told my mom that I thought we should do those for Weaver’s Coffee.
 She would just smile at me and say, “Alexander, we are artisan coffee roasters, we do not manufacture k cups.”

 My first job was helping out at the Roastery.
 I was eleven years old when I learned how to pull a perfect espresso and I was a fully trained Barista at the age of twelve.
-It took me a few years to figure out everyone else around me was getting paid, and finally when I was old enough, I was started at minimum wage and have been working, on and off, between boy scout high adventures, high school, water polo camps, and college, at the Weaver’s Café’s and Roastery.
+It took me a few years to figure out everyone else around me was getting paid, and finally when I was old enough, I was started at minimum wage and have been working, on and off, between Boy Scout High Adventures, high school, water polo camps, and college, at the Weaver’s Coffee & Tea Café’s and the large Coffee Roastery.

 The last few years my mother has been hammering me to help her with various aspects of the business, so when I finished the extensive list of items she needed completed, she said, great now you can work on a blog post.
 I explained I had never written a blog post, and she replied, “Alexander, think about something that interests you and write about it”.